wadells/piotxt/README.md

 javins.

-**Developers:**  If you want to compile/test/build/run piotxt, you'll need a Java 1.6+, Apache Ant, and JUnit 4+ in a place that ant knows about.
-These are common enough that I didn't deem it necessary to provide them.
+**Developers:**  If you want to compile/test/build/run piotxt, you'll need a Java 1.6+, and Apache Ant.
+Ant is common enough that I didn't deem it necessary to provide a library.
 All other required libraries are bundled in the lib/ directory.